-One can notice that flats and houses are decorated with traditional lanterns on this day.
-On their doors, people also put a sticker with a Chinese character symbolizing “blessing” – 福 (Fú).
-Another tradition is giving red envelopes with money inside to children and the elderly.
+On this day, flats and houses are decorated with traditional lanterns.
+People also put a sticker on their doors with a Chinese character symbolizing “blessing” – 福 (Fú).
+Another tradition is giving red envelopes with money inside to children.
 There is no specific amount that should be gifted.
-Thus, some envelopes contain only a symbolic sum, while others may reach even hundreds of Chinese yuan.
+Thus, some envelopes contain only a symbolic sum, while others may even be hundreds of Chinese yuan.

 It’s also worth remembering that in China, every year is associated with a particular zodiac sign.
-2021 was the Year of the Ox, and 2022 was the Tiger’s year.
+2021 was the Year of the Ox, and 2022 was the Year of the Tiger.
 In 2023, the leading animal will be a rabbit.
-Chinese New Year is a perfect opportunity for entrepreneurs that want to start cooperating with the Middle Kingdom.
-Chinese people highly enjoy mingling zodiac animals with marketing campaigns.
-Therefore, even before the holiday begins, you can come across many commercials or special collections dedicated to a specific animal.
+Chinese New Year is a perfect opportunity for entrepreneurs that want to start cooperating with China.
+Chinese people highly enjoy using zodiac animals in marketing campaigns.
+Therefore, even before the holiday begins, you can see many commercials or special collections dedicated to a specific animal.